 - 1. Code the start date of the first therapy.
-The first therapy may be recorded in the following data items

-- Surgery of Primary Site 2023

-- Scope of Regional Lymph Node Surgery (excluding code 1)

-- Surgical Procedure of Other Site

-- Radiation Treatment Modality--Phase I, II, III

-- Chemotherapy

-- Hormone Therapy

-- Immunotherapy

-- Hematologic Transplant and Endocrine Procedures

-- Other Therapy

-- 2. Code the date of excisional biopsy as the date therapy initiated when it is the first treatment.
-Code the date of a biopsy documented as incisional when further surgery reveals no residual or only microscopic residual.

-Example: Breast biopsy with diagnosis of infiltrating duct carcinoma; subsequent re-excision with no residual tumor noted.
-Code the date of the biopsy as the date therapy initiated.

-3. Record the actual date of treatment when treatment is performed prior to birth.
+The first therapy may be recorded in the following data items - Surgery of Primary Site 2023 - Scope of Regional Lymph Node Surgery (excluding code 1) - Surgical Procedure of Other Site - Radiation Treatment Modality--Phase I, II, III - Chemotherapy - Hormone Therapy - Immunotherapy - Hematologic Transplant and Endocrine Procedures - Other Therapy - 2.
+Record the date the decision was made for active surveillance even if the patient later changes their mind and opts for additional treatment.
+Code Treatment Status as 2, Active surveillance/watchful waiting. - 3.
+Code the date of excisional biopsy as the date therapy initiated when it is the first treatment.
+Code the date of a biopsy documented as incisional when further surgery reveals no residual or only microscopic residual. - Example: Breast biopsy with diagnosis of infiltrating duct carcinoma; subsequent re-excision with no residual tumor noted.
+Code the date of the biopsy as the date therapy initiated. - 4.
+Record the actual date of treatment when treatment is performed prior to birth.
 Record the type of treatment in the appropriate data item, for example, Surgery of Primary Site 2023.

-Example: On 01/03/2023, fetus is diagnosed with malignant teratoma.
-The teratoma is resected in utero on 01/10/2023.
-Live birth on 04/18/2023.
-Code the date therapy initiated as January 10, 2023 (20230110).
+Example: On 01/03/2024, fetus is diagnosed with malignant teratoma.
+The teratoma is resected in utero on 01/10/2024.
+Live birth on 04/18/2024.
+Code the date therapy initiated as January 10, 2024 (20240110).

-4. Code the date unproven therapy was initiated as the date therapy initiated

-- 5. Code the date of admission to the hospital for inpatient or outpatient treatment when the exact date of the first treatment is unknown - 6.
+- 5. Code the date unproven therapy was initiated as the date therapy initiated - 6.
+Code the date of admission to the hospital for inpatient or outpatient treatment when the exact date of the first treatment is unknown - 7.
 Leave blank - a.
 When no treatment is given during the first course - Note: This includes when a patient dies before treatment is recommended or given. - b.
-When Treatment Status is coded 2, Active surveillance/watchful waiting - c.
-When it is known the patient had first course therapy, but it is impossible to estimate the date - d.
-When it is unknown whether the patient had treatment - e.
-For death certificate only (DCO) cases when the date is unknown and cannot be estimated - f.
+When it is known the patient had first course therapy, but it is impossible to estimate the date - c.
+When it is unknown whether the patient had treatment - d.
+For death certificate only (DCO) cases when the date is unknown and cannot be estimated - e.
 Autopsy only cases